-Unit members may be granted leave without pay or benefit at the sole discretion of the Board for any reason and period of time that may be authorized by the Board.
+Bargaining unit members may be granted leave without pay or benefit at the sole discretion of the Board for any reason and period of time that may be authorized by the Board.
 The Board shall act on requests for leave within twenty (20) calendar days of submission and if denied, shall state the reasons in writing.
-During said unpaid leave, the unit member, at his sole expense, may maintain his applicable fringe benefits in accordance with COBRA regulations.
-Upon return, the unit member will be placed in their prior position, with all accrued benefits and increments to which they would have been entitled had they been in the regular service of the College.
+During said unpaid leave, the bargaining unit member, at their sole expense, may maintain their applicable fringe benefits in accordance with COBRA regulations.
+Upon return, the bargaining unit member will be placed in their prior position, with all accrued benefits and increments to which they would have been entitled had they been in the regular service of the College.

-I. Bereavement Leave

-1. When a unit member is absent from duty because of a death in their family, there shall be no deduction in salary or benefits for any absence not in excess of the following:
+- I. Bereavement Leave - 1.
+When a bargaining unit member is absent from duty because of a death in their family, there shall be no deduction in salary or benefits for any absence not in excess of the following:

-5 Days 4 Days 2 Days 1 Day spousechild parent brother sister son-in-law daughter-in-law parent-in-law grandchild grandparent brother-in-law sister-in-law uncle aunt niecenephew
+5 Days 4 Days 2 Days 1 Day

+Spouse Son-in-law • Grandparent Niece

+Child Daughter-in-law • Brother-in-law Nephew

+Parent Parent-in-law Sister-in-law

+Brother Grandchild • Uncle

+• Sister • Aunt

-2. The College may grant an exception of bereavement leave, as defined in section I. 1 above.
+2. The College may grant an exception of bereavement leave, as defined in section I.1. above.